Kansas City Amusement Park and Water Park Accident Attorneys

 When you consider an amusement park injury, you most likely imagine a terrible catastrophe where the ride malfunctions or a cart runs off the tracks.
 While tragic accidents like these do happen, something doesn’t have to go wrong for passengers to sustain serious injuries.
 Many roller coasters are inherently dangerous even when they function correctly – especially for small children.

 The head motions induced during a roller coaster ride may damage brain tissues, leading to mild TBI.
 Parents may not notice the aftereffects of a minor TBI for a few days after the injury; then, the child may suffer behavioral changes, problems sleeping, or other TBI indicators.
 Other types of rides also can aggravate or worsen prior health conditions unknown to the rider, such as bleeding in the brain.
 Whether or not a court can hold the park responsible for these injuries depends on the circumstances.
+If you or a loved one suffered a head injury at an amusement park, contact our Kansas City brain injury lawyers.

 Negligence and Traumatic Accidents